Subaru-PFS/ics_doc/IPMUinternal/PFS-IPMU-00001/startdown.rst

 * *Service name* (e.g., *pfsdisk*)

-Note: before and after carry out the procedure, send an announcement e-mail to the PFS tech team.
+Note: before and after carrying out the procedure, send an announcement e-mail to the PFS tech team.

 Cold start
 ======